-- 321 The contractor's technical proposal must describe a process plan with a documented quality control program that includes procedures, records, forms, etc., that demonstrate conformance with the following Checklist of Requirements.
-The Contracting Officer's Technical Representative (COTR) may request changes to the technical proposal at any time. - 322 Domestic Origin and Harvest (Slaughter) Requirements - 322.1 Quality Control Program The harvester's quality control program must be documented in each contractor's technical proposal and have received a satisfactory onsite capability assessment by QAD. - 322.2 Boneless beef shall be derived from cattle harvested at facilities that comply with the following origin and harvest requirements. - 322.2.1 Domestic Origin All beef will originate from U.S. produced livestock as defined in the Supplement, as amended. - 322.2.2 Humane Handling All cattle shall be humanely handled in accordance with all applicable FSIS regulations and AMS requirements. - 322.2.3 Residue Prevention Harvest and production establishments must have a Hazard Analysis Critical Control Point (HACCP) system to control veterinary drug, pesticide, and environmental contaminant residues per
+- The contractor's technical proposal must describe a process plan with a documented quality control program that includes procedures, records, forms, etc., that demonstrate conformance with the following AMS Checklist of Requirements.
+FSCS Division may request changes to the technical proposal at any time. - 322 Domestic Origin and Harvest (Slaughter) Requirements - 322.1 Quality Control Program The harvester's quality control program must be documented in each contractor's technical proposal and have received a satisfactory onsite capability assessment by QA Division. - Boneless beef shall be derived from cattle harvested at facilities that comply with the following origin and harvest requirements.

-FSIS regulations.
-Helpful information is available in the FSIS Compliance Guide for Residue Prevention 2013.

-- 322.2.4 Spinal Cord Removal All spinal cord tissue shall be removed during the harvesting process. - 322.2.5 Pathogen Intervention Steps The harvest process must include at least two pathogen intervention steps.
-One of the intervention steps must be a critical control point (CCP) in the supplier's FSIS recognized harvest process HACCP plan and the CCP intervention(s) must be scientifically validated to achieve a three-log reduction of enteric pathogens. - 322.2.6 Carcass Testing Routinely test carcasses for Shiga-toxigenic Escherichia coli O157 (including O157:H7 and O157:Non-Motile (NM); herein referred to as E. coli O157:H7) at CCP to verify effectiveness of interventions. - 323 Boneless Beef Requirements - 323.1 Quality Control Program The boneless beef supplier's quality control program must be documented within each contractor's technical proposal and have received a satisfactory onsite capability assessment by QAD prior to supplying materials for the program.
-Additionally, each plant is subjected to verification audits conducted by the QAD during production activities that demonstrate their adherence to the documented quality control program. - 323.2 Traceability Boneless beef shall be traceable to sources that comply with the above domestic origin and harvest requirements. - 323.3 Boneless beef commonly referred to by the industry as XF trimmings (e.g., Beef Fat with Visible Lean) is not allowed as a standalone raw material source for grinding. - 323.4 Meat Recovery Systems - 323.4.1 Mechanical Separation Boneless beef that is mechanically separated from bone with automatic deboning systems, advanced lean (meat) recovery (AMR) systems or powered knives, will not be allowed. - 323.4.2 Lean Finely Textured Beef (LFTB) When specified, LFTB, or meat components produced using similar methods may be used as a raw material provided a scientifically validated intervention is applied during the LFTB manufacturing process that reduces enteric pathogens by at least a three log basis.
-When LFTB is used, the following criteria must be met:
+- Domestic Origin All beef will originate from U.S. produced livestock as defined in the Master Solicitation and Supplement. - 322.2.2 Humane Handling All cattle shall be humanely handled in accordance with all applicable FSIS regulations and AMS requirements. - 322.2.3 Residue Prevention Harvest and production establishments must have a Hazard Analysis Critical Control Point (HACCP) system to control veterinary drug, pesticide, and environmental contaminant residues per FSIS regulations.
+Helpful information is available in the FSIS Compliance Guide for Residue Prevention 2013. - 322.2.4 Spinal Cord Removal All spinal cord tissue shall be removed during the harvesting process. - Pathogen Intervention Steps The harvest process must include at least two pathogen intervention steps.
+One of the intervention steps must be a critical control point (CCP) in the supplier's FSIS recognized harvest process HACCP plan and the CCP intervention(s) must be scientifically validated to achieve a three-log reduction of enteric pathogens. - 322.2.6 Carcass Testing Routinely test carcasses for Shiga-toxigenic Escherichia coli O157 (including O157:H7 and O157:Non-Motile (NM); herein referred to as E. coli O157:H7) at CCP to verify effectiveness of interventions. - 323 Boneless Beef Requirements - Quality Control Program The boneless beef supplier's quality control program must be documented within each contractor's technical proposal and have received a satisfactory onsite capability assessment by QA Division prior to supplying materials for the program.
+Additionally, each plant is subjected to verification audits conducted by the QA Division during production activities that demonstrate their adherence to the documented quality control program. - 323.2 Traceability Boneless beef shall be traceable to sources that comply with the above domestic origin and harvest requirements. - 323.3 Boneless beef commonly referred to by the industry as XF trimmings (e.g., Beef Fat with Visible Lean) is not allowed as a standalone raw material source for grinding. - 323.4 Meat Recovery Systems - 323.4.1 Mechanical Separation Boneless beef that is mechanically separated from bone with automatic deboning systems, advanced lean (meat) recovery (AMR) systems or powered knives, will not be allowed.